Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Main result and structure of the proof

 Let us quickly discuss the sharpness of these results.
-If $A$ was a periodic matrix (or even a constant matrix) the systematic error would also be of order $1/t$ (without logarithmic correction for $d=2$), and the fluctutations would decay exponentially fast in the ratio $n/t^2$ as well.
-This shows that our analysis is optimal (the additional logarithm seems unavoidable for $d=2$, as discussed in the introduction of \cite{Gloria-Otto-09}).
+If $A$ was a periodic matrix (or even a constant matrix) we would get the same estimate as in Theorem~\ref{thcomplete}, except in dimension 2 for which no logarithmic correction would be needed [in the setting of Theorem~\ref{thcomplete}, we conjecture that $q=1$ is the optimal exponent in~(\ref{eqcomplete})].
+Numerical tests illustrating (\ref{eqcomplete}) for $d=2$ are reported and commented on in Section~\ref{sec6} of this article.